someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 tags: [metrics, graph, aggregation]
 ---

-# 1. Collect , 2.
-Aggregate , 3. ..., 4.
-Profit!

-## Cloud Infrastructure Metrics
+# Cloud Infrastructure Metrics

+1. Collect.
+2. Aggregate.
+3. …
+4. Profit!

 At this very moment, do you know how many compute instances are running in your infrastructure and what you are paying for them?